achendev/justcode/README.md

 3.  **Run the Server**
     You can run the server directly with `python app.py`, or use the provided helper script:
     ```bash
-    # Make the script executable (only needs to be done once)
-    chmod +x app.sh

     # Run the server
     ./app.sh
     ```